PackeTsar/freeztp/README.md

 	  - An ID Array is a method of mapping one or more real switch IDs (ie: serial numbers) to a specific keystore.
 Multiple real IDs can be mapped to the same Keystore ID, which comes in handy when building a configuration for a switch stack (which could take on the serial number of any of the member switches when it boots up).
 	  - The ID array has two pieces:
 		  - The **Array Name** is the name of the specific array.
 The Array Name must match a Keystore ID in order to pull values from that keystore.
 		  - The **Array ID List** is a list of real switch IDs (serial numbers) which, when searched for, will resolve to the Array Name before mapping to a Keystore ID.
-When configuring an IDArray in the CLI, each ID in the list is seperated by a space.
+When configuring an IDArray in the CLI, each ID in the list is separated by a space.

-####   ZTP Process   ####
+####   ZTP PROCESS   ####
 -----------------------------------------
 FreeZTP relies on the 'AutoInstall' function of a Cisco Catalyst switch to configure the switch upon first boot.
 The process followed to configure the switch is outlined below.
   1. The Catalyst switch is powered on (or rebooted) with no startup-configuration.
 The switch should be connected (via one of its ports) to another switch on a VLAN which is ready to serve DHCP.
 The DHCP scope should have DHCP OPTION 66 configured with the IP address (string) of the ZTP server.